About OpenDOARBlog | Service | Introduction | Service Scope | Aims | Project Team | Management | Funding | Presentations

 flag an individual eprint or piece of research.

 The initial OpenDOAR was developed and maintained by the University of Nottingham as part of a portfolio of work in Open Access and repositories under the SHERPA umbrella.
-OpenDOAR was started and initially developed by the University of Nottingham, UK and Lund University , Sweden, home of the DOAJ.
+OpenDOAR was started and initially developed by a partnership of the University of Nottingham, UK and Lund University , Sweden, home of the DOAJ.

 Day to day management is under the control of the Service Manager, with oversight by the Service Director.
 The Centre for Research Communication Steering Group has oversight of project work: close liaison is maintained with project funders in the direction and scope of project work.
 OpenDOAR staff are in regular contact with users, repository managers, interest groups, funders and other interested parties around the world and are happy to take suggestions for developments and improvements to the service.